Vezem1r/SpringForum/README.md

   - 👍👎 Can upvote and downvote topics and comments.
   - 👤 Has a personal profile displaying their personal information (email is hidden to other users), topics, and overall rating.
   - ✏️ Can change their username, avatar, and password with email verification.
-  - 📩 Can send messages to different users and receive messages.
   - 🔔 Has personal notifications for:
     - 🆕 New comments on their topics.
     - 📊 Changes in the rating of their topics or comments.
-    - ✉️ Personal messages.

 - **Guest**
   - 👁️ Can view users' profiles, topics, and comments.